-BARBER TO COSMETOLOGY CROSSOVER MINIMUM CREDIT AND LENGTH TO COMPLETE OPERATIONS These are guidelines for minimum credit given on a mannequin or client.
+BARBER TO COSMETOLOGY CROSSOVER MINIMUM CREDIT AND LENGTH TO COMPLETE OPERATIONS

+These are guidelines for minimum credit given on a mannequin or client.
 Instructors will use judgment based on difficulty of service and skill level of student to determine if credit above the minimum will be given.
-This will vary for each student, as we are all at a different levels in our training.
-All practical services on a client, student, or
+This will vary for each student, as they are all at different levels in our training.
+All practical services on a client, student, or mannequin must be checked by an instructor.